List of To Kill a Mockingbird characters: Mr. Conner

 Mr. Conner is mentioned early on in the book.
 He was locked in an outhouse by "Boo" Radley and his friends.
 After taking the teenagers to court, Mr. Conner accused them of "disorderly conduct, disturbing the peace, assault, and battery, and using abusive and profane language in the presence and hearing of a female."
 He added the last charge after claiming that the teens had "cussed so loud he was sure every lady in Maycomb heard them."

 Zeebo

 Calpurnia taught her son, Zeebo, how to read.
-Zeebo is one of just four people in First Purchase Church who can read, so he is the vocal leader, leading hymns in their church by "lining"—reading a line of verse and having the congregation repeat it.
+Zeebo is one of just four people in First Purchase Church who can read, so he is the vocal leader, leading hymns in their church by "lining"—reading a line of verse and having the congregation sing it.
 He is the garbage man who took away the dead rabid dog, Tim Johnson.
 When Lula, a fellow church member, tries to make Scout and Jem feel bad for attending church with Calpurnia, Zeebo welcomes them with open arms.